rubyforgood/mutual-aid/README.md

 Our current status is that dispatcher capacity is waning as local governments restart schools and lift pandemic bans.
 We have some bugfixes and small tickets to address this problem.
 We're also looking for people who are willing to spend a few days digging in to our new peer-to-peer communication path that will ease how much we rely on dispatchers.

 We would love contributions from newbies, experienced devs, UX/UI designers and PM folks.
 We'll have tickets for people to work on as individuals, and we'll have pairing and groupings available too.
 Hope to see you in #mutualaid and/or the social events being held!
+Visit our [CONTRIBUTING.md](CONTRIBUTING.md) file for more info.

+We have two projects - [Roadmap](https://github.com/rubyforgood/mutual-aid/projects) and [Story map](https://github.com/rubyforgood/mutual-aid/projects/2).
+These cover the same list of github issues, but the [Roadmap](https://github.com/rubyforgood/mutual-aid/projects) focuses on prioritization of issues, whereas the [Story map](https://github.com/rubyforgood/mutual-aid/projects/2) is a higher level overview and a good reference point of user flows (tho it was last updated spring 2020).
+All issues (and maps) are being groomed throughout these two weeks (9/1 - 9/13), so, please keep checking back for updates.
+If you have any questions and/or are having a hard time finding where or how to jump in to the project, reach out to us in the #mutualaid channel in the Ruby for Good Slack!

 [Github](https://github.com/rubyforgood/mutual-aid)
 Slack channel: #mutualaid